 Mandour & Associates, APC is an Orange County copyright law firm.
 We are a full service orange county intellectual property law firm, so we assist Orange County businesses in relation to trademark and patent issues as well.
-We have an office conveniently located in Irvine, California.
+We have an office conveniently located in Irvine, California and serve Newport Beach, Anaheim, and Costa Mesa.
 If you are in need of a copyright attorney, please feel free to contact us.

 As a business, startup or solopreneur in Orange County, your copyright materials are valuable assets that must be protected.
 When you stand to earn – or lose – money through this type of intellectual property (IP), it’s smart business strategy to take legal steps to establish ownership, deter infringement and assert your rights when someone infringes on your copyrighted work.

 Federal law governs copyrights for “original works of authorship.”
 When you create a copyrightable work and fix it in a tangible medium, the law protects your rights to this creation.
 So, simply writing your story on paper, taking a photograph, or creating a website and publishing it on the internet, fixes these works as required for copyright protection.
 This is the basic common law method of establishing a copyright.
 But for maximum protection of your copyrights, formal registration is advised.

 Advantages of Copyright Registration

 When you obtain copyright registration from the U.S. Copyright Office, you more firmly establish your rights to your works than when you rely on basic common law copyright.
 Some of these benefits include:

 - Establishment of a public record of your copyright ownership, which may discourage infringement;

 - The ability to sue for infringement in federal court;